PROFILE

 Munitions Import List.

-In 1996, the P.R.C. conducted military
+In 1996, the P.R.C. conducted military exercises

-apparent effort at intimidation, after Taiwan’s
+at intimidation, after Taiwan's former

-former President, Lee Teng-huei made a private
+President, Lee Teng-huei made a private visit to

-visit to the U.S. The United States dispatched
+the United States.
+The United States dispatched

 two aircraft carrier battle groups to the